Pattern Recognition Intelligence Log | EA Insights

 Rate the impact honestly

-Impact is not about drama, it is about consequence.
+Impact is not about drama.
+It is about consequence.
 A low-impact signal logged consistently can reveal a high-impact pattern.
 When in doubt, log it.

 Review monthly, not daily

 Set a monthly reminder to read back through your entries.
-You will begin to see recurring signals, confirm instincts, and find language to bring them forward with confidence.
+You will begin to see recurring signals, confirm instincts, and find the language to bring them forward with confidence.

 Your Log